LotusLotus

 The Dharma King in Jetavana Park

-Beats the great Dharma drum."
+Beats the great Dharma drum.

 The Buddha told Kāśyapa, "You should now use questioning as the drumstick to beat the great Dharma drum.
 The Tathāgata, the Dharma King, will explain to you.
 The God of Gods will resolve your doubts."

-At that time the World-Honored One told Mahākāśyapa, "There is a bhikṣu called Faith in the Mahāvaipulya.
-If, among the four groups of my disciples, there are those who hear his name, the arrows of their greed, anger, and delusion will all be pulled out.
+Then the World-Honored One told Mahākāśyapa, “There is a bhikṣu called Faith in the Mahāvaipulya.
+If, among my four groups of disciples, for those who hear his name, the arrows of their greed, anger, and delusion will all be pulled out.
 Why?
-Kāśyapa, for example, the king Prasenajit has [a physician called] Superior Medicine, who is the son of Jīva.
-When the king Prasenajit is battling an enemy country, he tells Superior Medicine, 'Quickly bring me the medicine which can pull the arrows out for sentient beings [that are shot].'
-Then Superior Medicine brings the anti-poison medicine, with which the king smears and fumes the war drum.
-He beats the drum as he smears and fumes the drum.
-If sentient beings that have been shot by poisonous arrows hear the drum sound, one or two yojanas away, their arrows will all be pulled out.
-Thus, Kāśyapa, if there are those who hear the name of the bhikṣu Faith in the Mahāvaipulya, the arrows of their greed, anger, and delusions will all be pulled out.
-Why?
-That bhikṣu acquires this great fruit because of his present accomplishment in propagating the true Dharma through this sūtra.
-Mahākāśyapa, you should note that even beating a mindless ordinary drum smeared and fumed with mindless medicine has such power to benefit sentient beings.
-Much more, sentient beings that hear the name of a Bodhisattva-Mahāsattva or the name of the bhikṣu Faith in the Mahāvaipulya are enabled to remove their three poisons."
+Kāśyapa, King Prasenajit has [a physician called] Superior Medicine, who is the son of Jīva.
+When King Prasenajit is battling an enemy country, he tells Superior Medicine, ‘Quickly bring me the medicine which can pull the arrows out for sentient beings [that are shot].’
+Then Superior Medicine brings the anti-poison medicine, and the king smears his war drum with the medicine.
+He beats the drum as he smears it with medicine and suffuses it with the smoke of burning medicine.
+If sentient beings that have been shot by poisonous arrows hear the sound of the drum, one or two yojanas away, their arrows will all be pulled out.

 Kāśyapa asked the Buddha, "Very good!
 World-Honored One, please pronounce for my sake the Sūtra of the Great Dharma Drum."